ColeWalker/serverless-challenge/README.md

 1. Run `npm install` in the directory to install dependencies
 2. Run `npm start` to create cloud components and immediately invoke lambda

+# What it does

+The data folder stores a JSON document representing all of the book reviews on my Goodreads account.
+Serverless first uploads this file to an S3 bucket using the serverless-s3-sync plugin at the same time as it establishes the DynamoDB table and lambda function.
+The lambda function parses only certain information about the reviewed books.
+Then, it formats those books into batches to be sent to DynamoDB.
+DynamoDB only allows batch writes of up to 25 items, so each batch consists of 25 or less items.
+Then, the data is saved to the DynamoDB table established by Serverless, and a response is returned stating that everything went well.

 # Style Guide

 If you'd like to modify or add code, you can use the Prettier VSCode extension to keep your additions automatically formatted with the rules in place.